laravel/nova-docs/4.0/resources/fields.md

 Markdown::make('Biography')->alwaysShow(),
 ```

-### MultiSelect Field
+### Multi-select Field

-The `MultiSelect` field provides `Select` field with multiple options.
-The field work best with model attribute casts as `array`:
+The `MultiSelect` field provides a `Select` field that allows multiple selection options.
+This field work pairs nicely with model attribute that are cast to `array`:

 ```php
 use Laravel\Nova\Fields\MultiSelect;